Linkabit

 Linkabit Corporation was an American computer networking company founded in 1968 by Irwin M. Jacobs, Andrew Viterbi and Leonard Kleinrock.
 Linkabit alumni have created a large number of technology companies, most notably, Qualcomm.

-Linkabit is now a division of L3Harris Technologies and had been part of L-3 Communications, later named L3 Technologies, prior to its merger with Harris Corporation in July 2019.
+After a series of acquisitions and mergers from 1980 through 2019, Linkabit is now a division of L3Harris Technologies.

 Corporate history

-Linkabit Corporation was formed in mid-1968 in Los Angeles by Irwin M. Jacobs, Andrew Viterbi and Leonard Kleinrock.
-Kleinrock soon left.
+Linkabit Corporation was formed in mid-1968 in Los Angeles by Irwin M. Jacobs of UCSD and Andrew Viterbi and Leonard Kleinrock of UCLA.
+Kleinrock soon left, instead contributing to the early development of the ARPANET.

-In the 1970s, Linkabit managed SATNET for DARPA.

-Linkabit was sold for $25 million to M/A-COM in 1979.
+The firm pioneered a series of digital communications technologies, particularly for satellite communications.
+In the 1970s, Linkabit designed and managed SATNET for DARPA.
+From 1969-1976, Viterbi, Jacobs and Linkabit employees applied coding theory to increase the signal strength and reliability of NASA communications for its Voyager interplanetary space probes.

+In 1974, the company designed and contracted for the production of its own proprietary microprocessor, the Linkabit Microprocessor (LMP).
+In the late 1970s and early 1980s, it used the LMP to develop a series of defense satellite communications terminals, including the Command Post Modem/Processor (CPM/P), Dual Modem and Tri Modem.

+The sale of Linkabit to M/A-COM was announced in November 1979, and was completed in August 1980 for a total price of $25 million.
 The Linkabit operation continued under M/A-COM for the first part of the 1980s.
 In November 1980, Linkabit was still doing testing for SATNET.
-VideoCipher, an analog scrambling system for television, was developed by the Linkabit works at M/A-COM in 1983.
+VideoCipher, an analog scrambling system for television, was developed by the Linkabit division of M/A-COM in 1983.
 The first IETF meeting in January, 1986, was hosted by M/A-COM at its San Diego Linkabit facilities.

-However, Jacobs and Viterbi, who had stayed with M/A-COM following the sale, left in 1985, and by 1990 M/A-COM had sold off Linkabit piecemeal.
+However, Jacobs and Viterbi, who had stayed with M/A-COM following the sale, left in April 1985.
+M/A-COM then sold off Linkabit piecemeal, starting with the 1986 sale of the VideoCipher division to General Instruments.
+In 1987, it sold its commercial satellite business (both Linkabit and the former Digital Communications Corporation) to form the nucleus of the new Hughes Network Systems in 1987.

-More than 75 direct or indirect Linkabit spinoff companies have been identified — a rate twice that of Fairchild Semiconductor, the legendary progenitor of Silicon Valley.
+In 1990, the remaining governing contracting business of the company (along with the Linkabit name) was sold to San Diego-based Titan Corporation.
+In 2005, Titan was acquired by L-3 Communications, which in 2019 merged with Harris Corporation to become L3Harris.